Understanding Eye Strain

 3. Take extended breaks.

 Even though short breaks can help, taking extended breaks is also essential for the health of your eyes.
 Get up, stretch, and take a walk.
-Prolonged concentration strains your eyes, and a change of scenery and moving around can help relax your muscles and prevent eye fatigue.
+Prolonged concentration strains your eyes, and changing scenery and moving around can help relax your muscles and prevent eye fatigue.
 Oh, and don’t forget about exercise too!
-It’s a great way to relieve stress and give your eyes some variety at the same time, not to mention the many other benefits it brings.
+It’s a great way to relieve stress and simultaneously give your eyes some variety, not to mention the many other benefits it brings.

 4. Change poor habits.